abra5umente/auto1111/README.md

     ```
     or
     ```sh
-    go build
+    go build -o auto1111.exe
-    ./auto1111
+    ./auto1111.exe
     ```

 The launcher will print the loaded settings and start the AUTOMATIC1111 WebUI using the batch file specified in `AUTO1111_BAT`.

 ### Next Steps

-- The next planned feature is to pass requests to the AUTOMATIC1111 WebUI via its API, allowing for programmatic image generation and control.
+- The next planned feature is to automatically generate a prompt for you using LLM

 ---
 **Troubleshooting:**